|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Slippery Social Situation # 1 - Good Manners

 Aaron stated, "Jill just gets fed up with me.
 I can tell when she’s annoyed with something I’ve said during dinner, and I try to fix it, but sometimes there’s just no use.
-I grew up in a family full of ADDers, so I never really learned some of this manners stuff that Jill thinks is just SO basic!
+I grew up in a family full of ADHDers, so I never really learned some of this manners stuff that Jill thinks is just SO basic!
 When I was growing up, everyone talked at once at the table, and no one really listened to anyone else.
 Interrupting when someone else was speaking was normal!"

 "Asking for Clarification" Technique